imballinst/kanim-app/README.md

 ### What's Special About This

 Interval registration checking.
-If you want to register at certain date and time, it will do it for you with your chosen interval.
-Let's say you want to register at January 5, 2017 in the morning, with 1 minute interval.
-Every 1 minute, the application will check the availability.
-If yes, it will send your registration data, if not, it will repeat next minute.
+If you want to register at certain date and time in the future and it's not available yet, this application will send you a notification when it becomes available in the future.

+### Steps

+1. Fetch all immigration offices' quota for the next 3 months
+2. Query database for active subscribers, get their data (office for registration and date ranges)
+3. For each subscriber's data, do:
+    3.1.
+Check the quota availability for the chosen office during the date range 3.2.
+If available, send a notification
+    3.3.
+If not available, do nothing

 ### License